jevgenik/manuals/source/files/software/ros2/urdf.rst

 * **robot_state_publisher** - publishes the state of a robot to the tf2 library. `GitHub <https://github.com/ros/robot_state_publisher/tree/rolling>`_

-* `sensor_msgs/JointState <https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ - a message that represents the state of a set of joints
+* `sensor_msgs/JointState <https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ - a message that holds data to describe
+  the state of a set of torque controlled joints